fintech-quagga-group/american-express-default-prediction/README.md

 # American Express Default Prediction - Kaggle Competition

-In this project we develop a machine learning model that predicts credit defaults using real-world data from American Express to better manage risk in a consumer lending business.
+In this project we develop machine learning models that predict credit defaults using real-world data from American Express to better manage risk in a consumer lending business.
 These models aim to provide a high-scoring solution to the Kaggle competition posted by American Express - [American Express Default Prediction](https://www.kaggle.com/c/amex-default-prediction).

 This repository holds and organizes our notebooks downloaded from Kaggle.
 The full list of links to each notebook is listed in the [Usage](#usage) section of this readme.
 Instructions on how to run the notebooks yourself are also included.